 Choosing the appropriate type of video input is an important issue for any vision-based system and the right decision must take into account the specific requirements of the intended application.
-We present GlobeAll, a modular four-component prototype for a vision-based Intelligent Room: a video input component that uses an electronic pan-tilt-zoom camera array, a background learning and foreground extraction component, a tracking component and an interpretation component.
+We present GlobeAll, a modular four-component prototype for a vision-based Intelligent Room: a panoramic video input component that uses an electronic pan-tilt-zoom camera array, a background learning and foreground extraction component, a tracking component and an interpretation component.
 In the context of Intelligent Room systems, we establish several qualitative criteria to evaluate their video input component.
-We use these principles to compare our electronic pan-tilt-zoom camera with two other current solutions - mobile pan-tilt-zoom and wide-angle lens cameras - and we show that electronic pantilt-zoom systems best satisfy our criteria.
+We use these principles to compare our panoramic video system with two other current solutions - mobile pan-tilt-zoom and wide-angle lens cameras - and we show that electronic pan-tiltzoom systems best satisfy our criteria.